09:00 Registration (with Coffee & Tea)

 14:15 Parallel Sessions B

-Session 8: Advances in neurodevelopmental ressearch and associated disorders
+Session 8: Advances in neurodevelopmental research and associated disorders [Maaszaal]

 Chairs: Catarina Osorio & Martijn Schonewille (Rotterdam)